diwanshududeja/FlickrAPI--Clean-Architecture-Android/README.md

 Image Detail -> Not integarted as I can't work further in this due to personal commitments.

 ## Introduction
-A sample app which shows the list of photos with Flickr Search
+A sample app which shows the list of photos with Flickr Search.
+Added search functionality as well.

 ## Package Name
 com.demo.flickr